-(r) Critical accounting estimates and judgements in applying accounting policies
+(r) Critical accounting estimates and judgements in applying accounting policies based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.

-The Group makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
-Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+The Bank makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
+Estimates and judgements are continually evaluated and are